shannonpileggi/gtreg/README.md

 [![R-CMD-check](https://github.com/shannonpileggi/gtreg/workflows/R-CMD-check/badge.svg)](https://github.com/shannonpileggi/gtreg/actions)
 <!-- badges: end -->

-The goal of gtreg is to …
+The {gtreg} package creates tabular data summaries appropriate for regulatory submissions.
+The package builds the tables using {gtsummary}.

 ## Installation

-You can install the development version of gtreg from [GitHub](https://github.com/) with:
+You can install the development version of {gtreg} from [GitHub](https://github.com/) with:

 ``` r